skryukov/typelizer/README.md

   config.null_strategy = :nullable

   # Strategy for handling serializer inheritance (:none, :inheritance)
+  # :none - lists all attributes of the serializer in the type
+  # :inheritance - extends the type from the parent serializer
   config.inheritance_strategy = :none

+  # Strategy for handling `has_one` and `belongs_to` associations nullability (:database, :active_record)
+  # :database - uses the database column nullability
+  # :active_record - uses the `required` / `optional` association options
+  config.associations_strategy = :database

   # Directory where TypeScript interfaces will be generated
   config.output_dir = Rails.root.join("app/javascript/types/serializers")